joyent/conch-api/docs/modules/Conch::Controller::User.md

 Deactivates a user.
 System admin only.

-Optionally takes a query parameter 'clear\_tokens' (defaulting to true), to also revoke all session tokens for the user, which would force all tools to log in again should the account be reactivated (for which there is no api endpoint at present).
+Optionally takes a query parameter `clear_tokens` (defaulting to true), to also revoke all session tokens for the user, which would force all tools to log in again should the account be reactivated (for which there is no api endpoint at present).